Ever wondered what led to humans taking over the skies?

 Fixing the Smeaton’s coefficient, they solved the problem of lift.
 They also used the data from wind tunnels to design wings with better lift-to-drag ratio and used them to build their 1902 flying machine, which performed significantly better than their previous gliders.

-The Dawn of the Age of Aviation
+The dawn of the

 Eighteen months later, on 17 December 1903 at Kill Devil Hills near Kitty Hawk, man’s first “powered, controlled, and sustained flight” came to life.